karoldmejia/moderador_contenido/docs/formal_definition_fst.md

 ---

-## 6. Edge Cases and How They Resolve
+## 6. Edge cases and how they resolve

 - **Trailing punctuation:** `badword!!!` → `*******!!!` (punctuation is outside the masked token).
 - **Hashtags and mentions:** `#badword` or `@badword` → define whether `#`/`@` belongs to the token.
 If not, masking yields `#*******` / `@*******`.